NavinKumarMNK/Face-Recognition-From-Crowd/README.md

     Note: Run docker as super user to avoid libnividai.so.1 not found error.
     --device /dev/video0 => for live stream

-## Tensor RT support
+## Building
-To run the model using Tensor RT, use the following command:
+> To run the model using Tensor RT, use the following command:

-    Building
+> Multiple Camera channel, with centralized server
+> Decoupling Camera and Server
+> Distributed Inference